fabric8io/openshift-elasticsearch-plugin/README.md

 * Dynamically update the SearchGuard ACL based on a user's name
 * Transform kibana index requests to support multitenant deployments
-* Seed the Searchguard index `config`, `roles`, `rolesmapping`, and `actiongroups` types

 ## Configuring your initial ACLs
-With the update to use Searchguard-2 and Searchguard-SSL for ES 2.3.x, the OpenShift-Elasticsearch-Plugin now populates the initial ACL and configuration in a manner similar to how the sgadmin tool from [Searchguard](https://github.com/floragunncom/search-guard#dynamic-configuration) describes.
-Configurations are read in from `searchguard.config.path` (Default: `/opt/app-root/src/sgconfig/`).
+With the update to use Searchguard-2 and Searchguard-SSL for ES 2.4.x, the OpenShift-Elasticsearch-Plugin assumes the initial ACLs are seeded when the cluster is started.
-The files should match the name patterns ["sg_config.yml", "sg_roles.yml", "sg_rolesmapping.yml", "sg_actiongroups.yml"].
-The plugin does not use internal_users as Searchguard does.
-Roles are used to define actions that are allowed for particular indices and types.
-RolesMapping map user names to specific roles.

 You can view sample configurations [here] (./samples/).